sedol1339/files/abstracts.md

 Kirkpatrick, J., Pascanu, R., Rabinowitz, N., Veness, J., Desjardins, G., Rusu, A. A., ...Hadsell, R. (2016).
 Overcoming catastrophic forgetting in neural networks. arXiv, 1612.00796.
 Retrieved from https://arxiv.org/abs/1612.00796v2

+Lakshminarayanan, B., Pritzel, A., & Blundell, C. (2016).
+Simple and Scalable Predictive Uncertainty Estimation using Deep Ensembles. arXiv, 1612.01474.
+Retrieved from https://arxiv.org/abs/1612.01474v3

+    - We propose non-Bayesian deep ensembles
+    - They are an alternative to Bayesian NNs (e.g. variational inference or MCMC methods)
+    - They are simple, parallelizable and yields high quality
+    - They produce well-calibrated uncertainty estimates
+    - They express higher uncertainty on OOD examples

 Li, S., Jiao, J., Han, Y., & Weissman, T. (2016).
 Demystifying ResNet. arXiv, 1611.01186.
 Retrieved from https://arxiv.org/abs/1611.01186v2

     - It was empirically observed that shortcuts that have depth 2 results in smaller training error, while it is not true for shortcut of depth 1 or 3